roelandjansen/arm_radio/README.md

 Polskie Radio 1 at 225 kHz   A broadcasting station from Poland Italy RAI 1 at 900 kHz        A broadcasting station from Italy

+You can find the back in the mp3/ directory.

 by Alberto I2PHD, i2phd (at) weaksignals.com